MrOrange1992/SparkML/README.md

 * (Scala SBT)

 For a working Apache Spark 2.2.0 environment the combination of Java 8 and Scala 2.10.6 is needed.
 This may be object to change in future versions.
 To create plots with the scala Plotly library an account for https://plot.ly is needed.
-If you are using the same configuration as setup in this project, make sure to use the same depency provided in the build.sbt in this repository like this:
+If you are using the same configuration as setup in this project, make sure to use the same depency provided in the build.sbt
-<p align="center">"co.theasi" %% "plotly" % "0.1"</p>
+<p align="center">libraryDependencies ++= "co.theasi" %% "plotly" % "0.1"</p>

 To use the NBA data sets used in this project an API key for MySportsFeeds (https://www.mysportsfeeds.com) is needed.